Presentations, seminars and group work

 • Try to end on a high.
 Avoid saying ‘That's it.'

-• Explain how to get in touch with you.
+• Explain how they can contact you.

 Like a bibliography, put all your sources on a slide after your conclusion.